Skip to contents

 • params_sleep: parameters related to sleep detection.

-• params_physact: parameters related to physical activity.
+• params_phyact: parameters related to physical (in)activity.

 • params_output: parameters relating to how and whether output is stored.